Hackers News Hackers News

 Two scam emails with different attachment file types that contain the same phone number while impersonating the same brand (Source – Cisco Talos)

-In one campaign, the same number was embedded in both HEIC and PDF attachment formats, showing how attackers avoid relying on a single delivery method.
-HEIC files, commonly associated with iPhone photos, were used to bypass traditional file-type detection while maintaining high image quality.
-Talos confirmed seeing campaigns with even broader attachment variety, underscoring just how adaptable these threat actors have become.
+In one specific campaign, the identical phone number was embedded within both HEIC and PDF attachment formats, illustrating how attackers avoid over-reliance on a single delivery method.
+HEIC files, commonly associated with iPhone photos, were utilized to bypass conventional file-type detection while preserving high image quality.
+Talos confirmed observing campaigns with even broader attachment varieties, underscoring the adaptability of these threat actors.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.